Dysthymia: Prevention

 Though there is no clear-cut way to prevent dysthymia from occurring, there are some suggestions to help reduce its effects.
 Since dysthymia often appears first in childhood, it is important to identify children who may be at risk.
 It may be beneficial to work with children in helping to control their stress, increase resilience, boost self-esteem, and provide strong social support networks.
 These tactics may be helpful in warding off or delaying dysthymic symptoms.

 Treatments

 Persistent depressive disorder can be treated with psychotherapy and pharmacotherapy.
-The overall rate and degree of treatment success is somewhat lower than for non-chronic depression, and a combination of psychotherapy and pharmacotherapy shows best results.
+The overall rate and degree of treatment success is somewhat lower than for non-chronic depression, and a combination of psychotherapy and pharmacotherapy shows the best results.

 Therapy

 Psychotherapy can be effective in treating dysthymia.

 In a meta-analytic study from 2010, psychotherapy had a small but significant effect when compared to control groups.
 However, psychotherapy is significantly less effective than pharmacotherapy in direct comparisons.

-There are many different types of therapy, and some are more effective than others.
+There are many different types of psychotherapy, and some are more effective than others.